FSO-Salary

 The Foreign Service Officer’s salary is dynamic and ever-changing.
 Along with your promotion, each assignment can bring different danger pay, hardship pay, and cost-of-living adjustments that affect what you take home.

-Depending on international geopolitics, the strength of domestic and national currencies, and the size of your family, to name a few, your salary can rise or decline between posts.
+Depending on international geopolitics, the strength of domestic and national currencies, and the size of your family, among other factors, your salary can rise or fall between posts.

 With this resource and interactive maps, this FSO Salary Guide is a comprehensive introduction to how your income is determined and the three primary modifiers that affect it between posts.